 3.)
-Accidental capture and entanglement in fishing gear (also known as bycatch), the loss of nesting and feeding sites to coastal development, poaching, and ocean pollution, and plastic which has caused a huge deficit to sea turtle populations.
+Accidental capture and entanglement in fishing gear (also known as bycatch), the loss of nesting and feeding sites due to coastal development, poaching, ocean pollution, and plastic which has caused a huge deficit to sea turtle populations.

 4.)
 Most of what we know about sea turtle behavior is gathered by observing hatchlings and females that leave the water to lay their eggs.
 Males, however, never leave the water.

 5.)
 Sea turtles can migrate long distances between their feeding grounds and their mating-nesting sites, with record distances longer than 1,615 miles!

 But wait, there’s more on the sea turtle!